Dalkeith Property

-The Dalkeith Property or simply Dalkeith, is a heritage-listed former meditation centre, residence and Norwegian Seamen's Church, and now residence at 8 Bannerman Street, Cremorne, North Sydney Council, New South Wales, Australia.
-It was designed by Henry Austin Wilshire (main house) and Stone & Siddeley (1914 pool room at front), and built from 1908 to 1910 by (possibly) G. E. Flower.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+The Dalkeith Property or simply Dalkeith, is a heritage-listed residence at 8 Bannerman Street, Cremorne, New South Wales, Australia.
+It was designed by Henry Austin Wilshire (main house) and Stone & Siddeley (1914 pool room at front), and built between 1908 and 1910.
+At various points during its history, Dalkeith has been used as a meditation centre, residence and Norwegian Seamen's Church.

 History

 Dalkeith was built c.
 1908 for Frank Whiddon to a design by Henry Austin Wilshire.

-Whiddon (1877-1947) was Chairman and Managing Director of Whiddon Bros., a wool-scouring business established in 1900 in Botany and acquiring Messrs Johnson's and Vicars' works on the Botany Water Reserve in 1906.
+Whiddon (1877-1947) was Chairman and Managing Director of Whiddon Brothers, a wool-scouring business established in 1900 in Botany and acquiring Messrs Johnson's and Vicars' works on the Botany Water Reserve in 1906.
 The company was formed by him and his brothers Horace and Arthur in 1900 and became a public company in 1910 with authorised capital of A£50,000 in £1,000 shares.
 Frank was active in the masonic movement and a keen yachtsman.
-He married Alice Maude Curnow in 1906 at the Pitt Street Congregational Church and it appears Dalkeith was commissioned shortly after c.
+He married Alice Maude Curnow in 1906 at the Pitt Street Uniting Church and it appears Dalkeith was commissioned shortly after c.
 1908.
 The Whiddons had three children while living here: Helen M. (b.1909), Enid A. (b.1912) and Frank B. (b.1914).
 Alice died in 1919, and Frank married Blodwen Jones in September 1923.
 It appears they had moved to Point Piper in the interim.
 The schedules to primary application 54221 indicate conveyances in the property in May 1921 and April 1923.

 Whiddon was a prominent and dedicated Freemason and later (1945) Grand Master of the NSW Masonic Society (North Sydney Historical Society & NSCC 1985 plaque on site).
-He was a founding member of (Royal) Prince Edward Yacht Club, a member of the Australian Jockey Club and enjoyed motoring and golf and is commemorated in the Frank Whiddon Masonic Homes.
+He was a founding member of Royal Prince Edward Yacht Club, a member of the Australian Jockey Club and enjoyed motoring and golf and is commemorated in the Frank Whiddon Masonic Homes.
 Frank Whiddon died in 1947 at his home in Point Piper and was cremated with Masonic rites.
 He was survived by his widow Blodwen, their daughter and son, and two daughters from his first marriage.
 His younger brother Horace, (from 1934 an MLC although an inactive one), became chairman of directors of the family firm.

 The house was used from 1954 until 1978 as the Norwegian Seaman's Church ('Sjomannskirken'), with the former billiard room used as the chapel, then used as centre for the International Meditation Society.